jwq10101010/project-collaboration-framework/README.md

 # Project Collaboration Framework
-This repository outlines a framework for software collaboration
+This repository outlines a framework for software collaboration.
+The goal of this framework is to develop a thinking based on the MVP: start with a core product and iteratively develop new features.

 ## Bootstrap instructions